-- Betterware is 100% committed to providing products to its customers that serve as everyday solutions for modern space organization.
+- Betterware is 100% committed to provide products to its customers that serve as everyday solutions for modern space organization.
 Betterware also has the objective of providing products that are accessible to anyone.
-With these objectives in mind, the Company's target market is all households in Mexico, with a focus on the C and D socioeconomic segments - Most of the Company's end customers are adult men and women with the desire of optimizing their homes organization
+With these objectives in mind, the Company's target market is all households in Mexico. - Most of the Company's end customers are adult men and women with the desire of optimizing their homes organization